FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-08-27-how-to-set-up-angular-2-and-webpack-in-visual-studio-with-asp-net-core.md

   ]
 ---

-With this blogpost I want to show an example of how to set up Angular and Webpack in Visual Studio with ASP.NET Core ready for dev and production builds.
+With this blog post I want to show an example of how to set up Angular and Webpack in Visual Studio with ASP.NET Core ready for dev and production builds.

 > See also my latest article [Angular Ahead Of Time (AoT) compilation, lazy loading and treeshaking with webpack](http://offering.solutions/blog/articles/2017/02/08/angular-2-ahead-of-time-aot-compilation-lazy-loading-treeshaking-webpack/)